tlswg/tls13-spec/draft-ietf-tls-tls13.md

 {:br }

 rsa_pkcs1_sha1, dsa_sha1, and ecdsa_sha1 SHOULD NOT be offered.
 Clients
-offering these values for backwards compatibility MUST list them as the lowest priority (listed after all other algorithms in the supported_signature_algorithms vector).
+offering these values for backwards compatibility SHOULD list them as the lowest priority (listed after all other algorithms in the supported_signature_algorithms vector).
 TLS 1.3 servers MUST NOT offer a SHA-1 signed certificate unless no valid certificate chain can be produced without it (see {{server-certificate-selection}}).